 Matt Vaughn: Simple stuff.

 Fred: Yeah.
-I had worked on the previous version.
+I worked on the previous version.
 I started up the downtown Tampa office.
-I actually found that office space, did the buildout, and spent probably 6 to 8 months interviewing people until I found the right candidates.
+In fact, I actually found that office space, did the buildout, and spent probably 6 to 8 months interviewing people until I found the right candidates.
 But once we started doing the work, I realized there had to be a better way than what we’ve done in the past.
 Fixing things in production isn’t Agile.
 ‘Agile’ wasn’t even a term in my vocabulary back then.
 ‘Software development lifecycle’ was, so I was looking for a better way to manage the overall process.
-I was reading a couple of different books on software development lifecycle, and a couple of them mentioned this thing called Scrum, and I was like, “What is this thing?
+I read a couple of different books on software development lifecycle, and a couple of them mentioned this thing called Scrum, and I said, “What is this thing?
 I’ve never heard of this term before.”

 Matt: Why isn’t everyone doing it?

 Fred: Yeah, why isn’t everyone doing it?
 You have lightweight requirements, you can pivot really quickly, you get feedback right away, you can get work done a lot faster because you have a business integrating with the team on a daily basis.
 It was pretty eye opening.

 Ever since then, I just kept following that path.
 I left that company, and helped a friend out as COO.
 I was heading up the product management side of the house using Agile, and I slowly became an Agile coach, then started going down the training path.
 By that point, I was already teaching within the company at Wolters Kluwer.
 I was teaching other teams in my own Scrum class.
 It wasn’t certified, it was just me just wanting to share the information.
 That’s kind of how I got into it 8 years ago, and now I don’t do anything else.